 Developments of 20CR using the Ensemble Kalman filter were presented.
 It was shown that 20CR surface pressure only analysis is a useful testbed for new ideas.
 For this case without many observations, QC is very important.
 Non-Gaussian QC and varying localization length scales are novel aspects of the new development.
 It is believed that the QC technique, together with high-resolution model, should produce an analysis that is ~25% better than 20CRv2.
 It was noted that the QC technique is similar to Fuqing Zhang’s adaptive covariance relaxation method but that it adds perturbation to the ensemble.
 The technique retains the rotation of the structure but changes the amplitude.

-A comparison of two ensemble based reanalysis systems, the NCEP dual-res (T254/126 Hybrid 3D-VAR/EnKF, and ERSL single-resolution (NOSAT) pure EnKF, was presented for three 1-year periodsa and their comparison with ERA/ERAInt and GR1.
+A comparison of two ensemble based reanalysis systems, the NCEP dual-res (T254/126 Hybrid 3D-VAR/EnKF, and ERSL single-resolution (NOSAT) pure EnKF, was presented for three 1-year periods and their comparison with ERA/ERAInt and GR1.
 It was concluded that the EN system shows good potential to rerun GR1 very efficiently.
 The EN results are good in the Northern hemisphere even without satellite observations, but direct radiance assimilation is necessary for a full GR1 replacement.
 The faster NOSAT could be used for reanalyzing 1948-1975.

 A presentation was provided of progress on the 4D hybrid EnVar and other DA development for the NCEP GFS.
 Experiments were performed with real observations using hybrid 3D-Var and hybrid 4D-VAR, bias correction for radiance and conventional observations, and assimilation of cloud/precipitation.
 It was suggested in the presentation that a suite of future work to be conducted at NCEP and UMD, including scale-dependent scaling, synergy between ENVAR and ENKF, etc.